 ATC has a fleet of 2,259 circuit breakers in service.
 Of these, 1,881 use sulfur hexafluoride (SF6) as an arc quenching and insulating medium, 377 are oil circuit breakers and 1 is a vacuum circuit breaker.
 Asset Management’s focus is to monitor and act as needed to address the reliability and performance concerns of the breaker fleet and SF6 circuit breakers.

 Overhead Transmission Line Facilities

-The Asset Maintenance group of ATC monitors the overhead line facilities through a maintenance and inspection program designed to assess the condition of line facilities.
+ATC monitors the overhead line facilities through a maintenance and inspection program designed to assess the condition of line facilities.
 Aerial and ground inspections of ATC facilities are performed periodically to identify issues for repair.
 The goal is to maintain reliable performance as well as public and worker safety.
 ATC System Operations and Asset Management personnel monitor performance and track the reliability of all ATC lines.
-Particular attention is paid to lightning withstand performance and improvements that can be targeted at poor performing lines.
+Particular attention is paid to lightning withstand performance and improvements that can be targeted at lines nearing the end of their useful lives.
 The inspection and reliability performance programs are considered the initial drivers for asset renewal upgrades to a facility.
 The line design is further analyzed by Asset Management for structural and clearance-related issues to complete the list of possible drivers.

 Details of the line asset renewal plan are shown in Table AR-1.